The term music editor has several meanings and the definition depends on the context in which it is used. Here are the most common usages:

 1. Music editor (Publishing)

 A person who makes changes in a composer's work to clarify the composer's intent.
 This is typically done in the process of converting handwritten notation to a printed edition.
 Before the late 20th century, music was composed starting with handwritten manuscripts.
 In order to make compositions available to the public, the handwritten manuscripts had to be prepared for printing.
 In this process, music editors would impose notational conventions of the time and in many cases provide additional changes to make the composition easier to read or clarify the composer's intent.
 The main goal was to interpret the composer's score and provide the most accurate notation for the performers to read and realize the composer's original intent.
-Much of this will deal with the expression marks, articulation and the overall visual look of the composition to ensure Proper performance.
-See also historical edition, edition
+Much of the editing will focus on the expression marks, articulation and the overall visual look of the composition to ensure proper performance.

 2. Music editor (Recording)